 What is the basis of the underlying data of this site — it seems that the bulk of it is relying on US Census data?

-While the US Census does offer a lot if interesting data for “statistics junkies,” for a variety of reasons, we do not, at this time, use data from the US Census.
+While the US Census does offer a lot of interesting data for “statistics junkies,” for a variety of reasons, Census data is not a major component of our core product.

 However, we ‘organize’ our data into geographic areas called MSA’s (Metropolitan Statistical Areas), a term often associated with the Census Bureau.